 Recommendation

-The Osprey Renn 50 is a well designed, easy to use backpack with enough features and pockets to stay organized, but simple enough that you don’t need an owner’s manual to figure it out!
-The pack is well suited for overnight and weekend trips and great for first-timers or those newer to backpacking because it is so user-friendly and affordable.
-My favorite features of the pack were the super-easy torso adjustability and overall fit/feel/balance of the pack when loaded.
+The Osprey Renn 50 is a well-designed, easy-to-use backpack with enough features and pockets to stay organized but simple enough that you don’t need an owner’s manual to figure it out!
+The pack is well suited for overnight and weekend trips and great for first-timers or those newer to backpacking because it is user-friendly and affordable.
+My favorite pack features were the super-easy torso adjustability and overall fit/feel/balance when loaded.
 The only drawback was not having an outside stash pocket for rain gear.

 Disclosure: The author purchased this backpack.